paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-11-01-trimming_the_fat.md

 While helping out on a recent project at Clearleft, [Mark][8] introduced me to [LESS][9], a CSS pre-processor I became eager to use here.
 With [LESSphp][10] compiling LESS on the server, comments are stripped out and the generated CSS is easier to compress, too.

 By removing unused style rules and refactoring others, my raw stylesheet shrunk by 19kB.
-Yet you'll note that the compressed CSS file is still larger that it was before.
-That's because the small background [noise texture][11] shown on larger viewports has been embedded as a base64 string, removing a further request.
+Yet you’ll note that the compressed CSS file is still larger that it was before.
+That’s because the small background [noise texture][11] shown on larger viewports has been embedded as a base64 string, removing a further request.

 <table>
   <caption>CSS: Bytes downloaded</caption>